 Guidelines for Students with Disabilities

 A diagnosis alone does not identify a disability.
 Individualized education and 504 plans are acceptable forms of documentation.
-Before graduating high school, it is recommend that all students have comprehensive psychological, educational and social evaluations to assist with the college transition.
+Before graduating high school, it is recommended that all students have comprehensive psychological, educational, and social evaluations to assist with the college transition.